Department Head, Professor

 Lynne's research and discovery attempts to better understand the relationship between the various contexts within which young people interact and their overall development.
 More specifically, her work focuses on community-based programs and the role of these organizations in promoting the positive of development of young people and their families.
 Working in partnership with community-based programs, the programs are given data that allows them to make programmatic and policy changes enhancing their ability to better meet the needs of those they serve.

-Military REACH: Military REACH utilizes a multi-diciplinary approach, integrating both research and outreach to support those who work with and on behalf of military families.
-Through our three-fold approach, we provide empirical research that identifies and addresses key issues impacting military families and the programs that serve them, offer outreach and professional development through online resources, and host a Live Learning Lab for program staff seeking constructive professional development feedback for their programs.
+Military REACH: Military REACH, a collaboration with the United States Department of Defense’s Office of Family Policy, utilizes a multi-disciplinary approach integrating both research and outreach to support those who work with and on behalf of military families.
+Through a three-fold approach, Military REACH: (1) provides empirical research that identifies and addresses key issues impacting military families and the programs that serve them; (2) offers outreach and professional development through online resources; and (3) hosts a Live Learning Lab for program staff seeking constructive professional development feedback for their programs.

-Children, Youth, and Families at Risk Professional Development and Technical Assistance Center (CYFAR PDTA): The CYFAR PDTA serves as a mechanism to support the success of the Children, Youth, and Families at Risk (CYFAR) initiative at USDA-NIFA.
-Through the development and provision of proactive technical assistance, resources, evaluation support, and tools, the Center builds the capacity of CYFAR grantees with the overarching goal of increasing the overall positive impacts of the CYFAR Initiative’s efforts.
+Children, Youth, and Families at Risk Professional Development and Technical Assistance Center (CYFAR PDTA): CYFAR PDTA serves as a mechanism to support the success of the Children, Youth, and Families at Risk (CYFAR) initiative at The United States Department of Agriculture – National Institute for Food and Agriculture.
+Through the development and provision of proactive technical assistance, resources, evaluation support, and tools, the CYFAR PDTA builds the capacity of 43 CYFAR grantees throughout the United States and outlying territories.
+CYFAR PDTA does so with the overarching goal of increasing the overall positive impacts of the CYFAR Initiative’s efforts.
 The project provides the needed resources for high-quality implementation of CYFAR community programs using research-based methods that include individual program process and outcome evaluation.

-MFSTS: The Military and Family Support Training System (MFSTS) project involves developing a high quality, online, joint service provider training curriculum in the area of military and family readiness.
-Through this process, we will develop core competency training that applies to all program areas, and is useful to all branches of the armed forces (i.e. Marines, Army, Navy, Air Force).
+Military and Family Support Training System (MFSTS): The MFSTS project, funded by the United States Department of Defense, involves developing a high quality, online, joint service provider training curriculum in the area of military and family readiness.
+Through this process, the MFSTS team develops core competency training that applies to all program areas, and is useful to all branches of the armed forces (i.e. Marines, Army, Navy, Air Force).
 The MFSTS project utilizes a strength-based and results-oriented ‘social service delivery model’ approach.

 Wiggs, C. B., Borden, L. M., Stevens, S. J., & Serido, J. (under review).
 Stress and coping among adolescents: Ethnic Variation in the Experience of stressful life events and engagement in risk behaviors.